cantaloupe-project/cantaloupe/README.md

 ## JPEG

-It should be possible to use TurboJPEG (high-level API over [libjpeg-turbo] (http://www.libjpeg-turbo.org)) with ImageIoProcessor to hardware-accelerate JPEG coding.
+It should be possible to use TurboJPEG (high-level API over [libjpeg-turbo] (http://www.libjpeg-turbo.org)) with Java2dProcessor to hardware-accelerate JPEG coding.
 To do so, include the [TurboJPEG plugin JAR] (https://github.com/geosolutions-it/imageio-ext/wiki/TurboJPEG-plugin) in your classpath, and compile libjpeg-turbo with Java support (using the `--with-java`